cwi-dis/zandbak-orchestrator/README.md

-# VR2Gather Orchestrator
+# VR2Gather Orchestrator v2

-Orchestrator application to go along with the VR2Gather archeitecture, handling communication between users over the network.
+Orchestrator application to go along with the VR2Gather architecture, handling user and session management as well as transmission of binary data between users over the network.

-## Building
+## Running the Orchestrator

-In order to build the application, first make sure you have `yarn` installed.
+The easiest way to run the orchestrator is through Docker.
+First, make sure you have Docker and `docker-compose` installed.
+Then, simply build and start the container by running

+    docker compose up

+This will build the container if it hasn't already been build and launch it on port 8090.

+## Development

+### Building

-Then, to install the dependencies and compile the application run:
+In order to build the application for development, first make sure you have `yarn` installed.
+Then, to install the dependencies and compile the application
+run:

     yarn install
     yarn build

-## Running
+### Running

-After compiling it, the application server can be launched as follows:
+After compiling it, make sure to copy the file `.env-sample` to `.env` and update the enviornment variables as needed.
+Then, the application server can be launched as follows:

     yarn start